Skip to main content

 National scale

-Our analysis of every EPC ever issued reveals that over half of English and Welsh homes would fail the proposed 2030 minimum standard.
+Our analysis of every EPC ever issued reveals that nearly half of English and Welsh homes would fail the proposed 2030 minimum standard.
 The scale of this challenge has been consistently underestimated.
-With 16.1 million properties needing upgrades in less than five years, the UK faces one of the most ambitious retrofit programmes in its peacetime history.
+With 9.8 million properties needing upgrades in less than five years, England and Wales face one of the most ambitious retrofit programmes in peacetime history.

 EPCGuide Research Team